james-stevens/epp-restapi/XML_JSON/README.md

 # XML to JSON documentation

-This directory gives examples of EPP requests in both XML ans JSON format
+This directory gives examples of EPP requests in both XML and JSON format

 ## How XML is converted

 At its most basic the XML is converted to JSON like this

 	<xml-tag-name>some data value</xml-tag-name>

 becomes